webex/webex-ios-sdk/README.md

 1. In your pod file:

     remove previous SparkSDK: ~~pod 'SparkSDK'~~

     add WebexSDK: pod 'WebexSDK'

-2. Run:
+2. Go to project directory, and run:
     ```c
     pod install
     ```
-3. Update the sdk import info for your app:
+3. Update the sdk import info for your code:

     ~~import SparkSDK~~ => import WebexSDK